AccelerationNet/wp-db-table-editor/README.md

    (defaults to: edit_others_posts)
   * editing defaults to the same permission as viewing if not specified
  * CSV exports of filtered grid
+ * Custom primary key names (but must be a single value / column)

 # Reasons and Expectations #